 The FBI cleared Jewell as a suspect three months after the bombing July 27, 1996.
 Another 14 months actually passed before Rudolph was identified as the likely Olympic bomber in February, 1998 and officially charged in October.

 But “Manhunt” leaves Jewell as a suspect for several more months longer and even creates a fictional scene in episode three where Jewell shops at a grocery store and is kicked and spat on by a man who blames him for the bombing.
-(Sodroski said they added it l for dramatic effect.)
+(Sodroski said they added the scene for dramatic effect.)

 Rudolph in January 1997 bombed a Sandy Springs abortion clinic and an Atlanta gay bar a month later.
 A Birmingham abortion bombing in early 1998 is made to appear in “Manhunt” as happening soon after the first two.